 Types of Chemical Engineer Jobs

 In the United States, there were 32,700 jobs for Chemical Engineer in 2016.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Chemical Engineer by 2026.
-There will be an estimated 2,400 positions for Chemical Engineer per year.
+The BLS estimates 2,400 yearly job openings in this field.

 The states with the most job growth for Chemical Engineer are North Dakota, Utah, and Florida.
 Watch out if you plan on working in Kentucky, West Virginia, or District of Columbia.
 These states have the worst job growth for this type of profession.